kylenyh/knyh.github.io/README.md

 * Plasma potential as a state of matter
 * Plasma magnetization as a state of matter
 * Plasma modelling as a state of matter
-* Principles of fluid physics
+* Understanding the principles of fluid physics
 * Newtonian equations of fluids
 * Non-Newtonian equations of fluids
 * Navier-Stokes equations of fluids